Nashville General v. Momenta Pharmaceuticals, et al., No. 3:15-cv-01100 (M.D. Tenn.)

 Lovenox, developed by Sanofi-Aventis, is a highly profitable drug with annual sales of more than $1 billion.
 The drug entered the market in 1995 and its patent was invalidated by the federal government in 2008, making generic production possible.
 The complaint alleges Momenta and Sandoz colluded to manipulate the process by which the federal government allows drugs to become generic in order to ensure that defendants were the only producers of generic enoxaparin, thereby restraining trade and disrupting the market at consumers’ expense.

 Plaintiffs filed an amended complaint in December 2017.
-Discovery is ongoing.
+Trial had been slated for January 2020.